fletchel/DL2-CALM/blogpost.md

 Moreover, the **attention-based classifier** will usually have a lower inference cost when compared to the most robust method in the original paper, the **softmax response**.
 This is because the time complexity for the **attention-based classifier** will be $\mathcal{O}(D N^2)$, where $N$ is the sequence length and $D$ is the model dimension.
 The **softmax response**, on the other hand, has a time complexity of $\mathcal{O}(V D)$, where $V$ is the vocabulary size.
 Therefore we have that for sufficiently small $N$, the **attention-based classifier** will be faster during inference than the **softmax response**, while also potentially providing more robust confidence estimation.

 ![CALM transformer diagram](https://github.com/fletchel/DL2-CALM/assets/70916204/f8855382-5565-47e8-bebf-7a9b5bdd6a31)
+Figure 3.
+High-level illustration of the proposed attention-based confidence classifier

 In addition, we perform experiments to investigate the improvement in performance due to the calibration method used in the paper over a naive baseline.
 No such comparison with a naive baseline is done in the original paper, which seems like a significant oversight.
 The calibration method used in the original paper is fairly complicated and involves non-trivial statistical methods (e.g. multiple hypothesis testing).
 It also adds a small amount of computational overhead during inference.
 The authors justify their confidence threshold selection method by saying that having a statistical guarantee of performance is often useful.
 Our experiments here investigate whethethe calibration method used in the paper is empirically superior to naive confidence threshold selection without use of hypothesis testing.
 This will allows us to judge the necessity of calibration step when using different confidence estimation methods.